 Quality incidents, complaints, and control of non-conforming work

-When writing a quality manual that adheres to ISO 17025 standards, your laboratory must cover the policy to treat complaints positively and as a source of useful information.
+When writing a quality manual that adheres to ISO/IEC 17025 standards, your laboratory must cover the policy to treat complaints positively and as a source of useful information.

 Moreover, your laboratory must identify: